 If your friend is a tea fanatic, she'll love relaxing with a hand-decorated tea cup and saucer.
 Pick up a plain ceramic cup and saucer; decorate using a ceramic paint pen.
 Need some design ideas?
 Your loved one's initials, a favorite flower or quote, or a simple geometric pattern will work.

 A beautiful vintage children's book can easily transform into a heartfelt, personalized picture frame.
 Using a crafts knife, carefully cut a rectangle out from the cover.
 To create the mat, cut a few of the inside pages into a rectangle a bit smaller than the cover rectangle.
 Glue the pages to the cover and tape a photo in place.

 Forget giving expensive artwork this Christmas.
 A collection of postcards or homemade drawings from you will mean so much more.
 Gather a collection of floating frames and fill with artistic effects of your choice.
 We love using beautiful handkerchiefs, vintage postcards, or anything that will complement the decor of your loved one.

 Give the gift of a trendy ombre pillow cover this Christmas.
-Dip sections of a purchased pillow cover in colorful fabric dye (we used RIT brand) for varying times.
+Dip sections of a purchased pillow cover in colorful fabric dye for varying times.
 For the most intense color, soak for 30 minutes.
 Leave a portion of the fabric undyed for contrast.

 Fashion a cute Christmas sock or small sweater into a reusable sleeve for a to-go coffee cup.
 After washing, cut a 3-inch section from the sock or sweater sleeve.
 Embellish with buttons or felt snowflake cutouts for added winter charm.
 Slip the sleeve onto a to-go cup or tumbler, roll the sleeve ends to hide frays, and start sipping.